Installation#

 docker run --gpus all -u $(id -u) -v /folder/of/your/data:/workspace/ -v /home/<YOUR_USER>/.cache/:/home/user/.cache/ -p 7007:7007 --rm -it --shm-size=12gb # Parameters.

-dromni/nerfstudio:<tag> \ # Docker image name
+ghcr.io/nerfstudio-project/nerfstudio:<tag> \ # Docker image name if you pulled from GitHub.

 ns-process-data video --data /workspace/video.mp4 # Smaple command of nerfstudio.